 I’m sure you’ll agree that blogging is a lot more than just writing blog posts.
 It’s easy to forget all the other little things like graphics and meta descriptions and to end up way behind on your editorial calendar.

-While you might think you just need to adjust your editorial plans, there is a way to speed up your writing, which is most likely the most time consuming part of the process.
+While you might think you just need to adjust your editorial plans, there is a way to speed up your writing, which is most likely the most time-consuming part of the process.

-In this post, I’m going share with you how I create a blog post, from picking the topic to hitting publish.
+In this post, I’m going to share with you how I create a blog post, from picking the topic to hitting publish.

 The article I’m going to feature as my example was written over two days and involved between 2-3 hours of work total.
 I created it using RankIQ to choose my topic, drafted it with the writing assistant AI platform Rytr, and optimized it for SEO using Frase.